flavi1/html-dynamic-extensions-old/README.md

 # Proof of Concept
 Let's start here an experimental JS implementation.
 As a paradox, our fully unobstrusive JS dde2html implementation will be written in JS.
+We need first to ensure to not encounter compatibility problems.

 ## Syntax problematics